OliverB21/blog/_posts/2024-05-30-ukraine-russia-cyber.md

 Others have also joined the fight against Russia.
 This article from [BBC News](https://www.bbc.co.uk/news/technology-68722542) talks of hackers from around the world being recognised by Ukraine, for their assistance in hacking key Russian targets, inlcuding exfiltrating data from government sources and accessing cameras used to track military equipment movement.

+The ["IT Army of Ukraine"](https://www.cfr.org/blog/tracking-cyber-operations-and-actors-russia-ukraine-war) is a grou co-ordinated by the Ukrainian government, with hundreds of thousands of participants receiveing Russian targets via Telegram, and among other things have launched DDoS atacks strategically important infrastructure.
+This group reportedly makes up the bulk of Ukraine's counter-cyber capabilities.

 ## Continued Offensive, and How You Can Help
 The cyber war continues to this day, across many domains.
 Notably, between August 2023 and March 2024, [46000 civilian and military aircraft](https://www.theguardian.com/business/2024/apr/22/thousands-of-flights-to-and-from-europe-affected-by-suspected-russian-jamming) have reported satellite navigation issues in airspace near Russia, which is suspected to have been caused by Russia themselves.
 If you'd like to show your support for the citizens of Ukraine there are many charities and humanitarian organisations that are providing real support.
 One example is Driving Ukraine, who are delivering ambulances from the UK.
 If you're interested in finding out more about what they do, [click here](https://www.drivingukraine.org/).